tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 ## Thank you for reading!

 Final note: did you notice, how tedious it is to check, that output of all these `print`-s is correct, each time you run the program?
 This can and should be automated!
 Stay tuned, I am going to publish an article on how to easily automate these checks really soon!

+Next issue is out: [Automating Manual Checks or How to Save Time and Get Rapid Feedback](/blog/2016/06/05/automating-manual-checks-or-how-to-save-time-and-get-rapid-feedback/)!